Connection Over Site-to-Site VPN

 This topic describes one way to set up a connection between an Oracle Cloud Infrastructure Classic IP network and an Oracle Cloud Infrastructure virtual cloud network (VCN).
-The connection runs over an IPSec VPN.
+The connection runs over Site-to-Site VPN.

 Another option is to have Oracle set up a connection over the Oracle network.
 For more information, see Connection Over Oracle Network.

 - You can run a hybrid workload between your Oracle Cloud Infrastructure Classic and Oracle Cloud Infrastructure environments.

 - You set up Site-to-Site VPN between the IP network's VPN as a Service (VPNaaS) gateway and the VCN's attached dynamic routing gateway (DRG).
 The connection runs over the internet.
 You configure routing and security rules in the environments to enable traffic.